Below is a list of representative verdicts and settlements from recent years:

 Client initially hired out-of-town counsel but never met the lawyers.
 Out-of-town counsel terminated client, stating that it had "exhausted all resources" after receiving a $620 offer from insurance company.
 Demand was made by this firm and recovery of $80,000 was made.

 - 9. M.C. v.
-F.C. and Underinsured motorist carrier wreck in Phenix City, Alabama
+F.C. and Underinsured Motorist Carrier in Phenix City, Alabama

 Client was a passenger in vehicle where driver was killed.
 Client was hospitalized for more than one month after the wreck.
 Liability carrier for negligent driver denied claim outright.
 The denial was based on Alabama's Guest Passenger Statute that forbids most claims by a passenger against a driver in Alabama.
 Client's own uninsured motorist carrier also denied the claim in full, citing the guest passenger statute.
 The firm performed extensive legal research on the guest statute, and obtained affidavits from witnesses supportive of client.
 Upon demand, liability insurance carrier dropped its defense and tendered the policy limits of $25,000.
 The undersinsured motorist carrier also reversed its denial Client's health insurer asserted a $66,000 lien upon any recovery for the client.
 Gary O. Bruce, P.C. communicated with the health insurer, and had the lien reduced by almost $50,000, increasing the ultimate recovery for the client.